o2r-project/o2r-project.github.io/results.md

 description: Project results
 ---

-_Please find a complete list of publications and presentations on the [publications page](/publications)_.
+_Please find a complete list of publications, talks and posters on the [publications page](/publications) and respective files in the [o2r community on Zenodo](https://zenodo.org/communities/o2r/)_.

 ## Specifications & documentation